crislin-rose/digital-writing-folio/class-exercises-and-project-iteration.md

 My next steps are to finalise my protoypes, create the powerpoint presentation for next week and write out a rough draft of my script.

 # Assessment Three - The Final Project
-## Project Feedback (14.5.26)
+## Project Feedback (13.5.26)

-After sharing the literary aspect of my piece--the detailed outline--with Jack and Daniel
+After sharing the literary aspect of my piece--the detailed outline--with Jack and Daniel, they both commented on smaller, minute details regarding choice options.
+This is expected to be smoothed out and elaborated on further when I actualise the script for the meat of my piece.\
+The next step I'm looking to take is to finally write the multiple dialogue options between the stalker and the reader.

 ## Swift Reflection on Jenny's Piece (14.5.26)
 <ins>**1.
 What place do affect and emotion have in digital works?**</ins>